Al fondo hay sitio: Season 6

-Charo opens a restaurant with the help of Francesca and Dr. Cross, and he became very famous and had a large audience, and a very famous chef appeared in the restaurant, until Diego Montalbán closed it because they had not asked permission from the famous chefs of Peru, and is closed by the municipality of Las Lomas.
+Charo opens a restaurant with the help of Francesca and Dr. Cross, becoming well known and popular.
+A very famous chef appears in the restaurant, however because they had not asked permission from the famous chefs of Peru, the restaurant is closed by the municipality of Las Lomas.

 Darío appears, who is a great admirer of Susú, when he saw her act in Nubeluz as a child.
 Later they start a relationship despite their age difference, which brings problems to Susú who is expelled from the Maldini house by Bruno.
 Socorro decides to finally break up with Peter, leaving him completely devastated.
 Luciana meets Darío, and they start dating as friends without knowing that he is her mother's boyfriend.
 However, it is discovered that Darío and Mateo were twin brothers.
 Luciana decides to return to Madrid.
 Nicolás ends up with Rubí when he realizes that he only wanted him for his money.
 He then he begins to meet with Grace so it seems they would resume their relationship.
 Rubí, feeling devastated and deceived, she will one day seek revenge on the Gonzales and Nicolás.

 Francesca to release her guilt for having defamed Carlos Cabrera and organizes a "Caravan of Kindness 2" together with all of the Gonzales.
 But hours later, Carlos discovers that Francesca defamed him internationally, thanks to some documents that Morgana gave him.
 After this, Carlos leaves Las Lomas and leaves Francesca forever.
 Cayetana sends Fernanda muddy on her wedding day to prevent her from marrying Joel with the intention of doing it herself.
 However, thanks to Teresa, Fernanda manages to overcome the terrible moment and manages to marry him.
 Meanwhile, Cayetana, also dressed as a bride, is transferred by her mother to a psychiatric clinic.
 Miguel Ignacio and Rubí are in a bar and she would take the opportunity to start a relationship with him out of ambition.
 Raúl and Viviana celebrate the arrival of their son after discovering that she is pregnant.
 And finally, Grace and Nicolás suffer a fatal car accident while traveling to Paracas.
 Right after, Charo receives a surprise call.